ThijsRay/podimo/README.md

 ## Usage

 The easiest way to use it is via [podimo.thijs.sh](https://podimo.thijs.sh).
 You can also host it yourself by following the instructions below.
-It's necessary to create a Zenrows account to bypass Podimo's anti-bot mechanisms.
+It's necessary to create a ScraperAPI account to bypass Podimo's anti-bot mechanisms.

 ## Setting up a ScraperAPI account